Cluster Agent Commands and Options

 true to activate this feature.
 Defaults to

 - Used only if leader election is activated.
-See the details in the leader election section.
+See the details about leader election in the Cluster Agent Event Collection documentation.
 Value in seconds, 60 by default.

 - 32 characters long token that needs to be shared between the node Agent and the Datadog Cluster Agent.